Japanese influence on Korean culture: Buddhism under Japanese occupation

 In 1910, Japan occupied Korea, and to cope with the growth of Japanese missionaries, Korea proposed an auxiliary relationship and used Korean temples as branches of the Japanese denomination.

-In June 1911, the government tried to centralize the control of Korea Buddhism by establishing the temple administration and proposed the Temple Ordinance, which cut off the contact between Korean clergy and Japanese clergy by institutionalizing and bureaucratizing Korean Buddhism.
+In June 1911, the government tried to centralize the control of Korean Buddhism by establishing themselves in the temple administration and proposed the Temple Ordinance, which cut off the contact between Korean clergy and Japanese clergy by institutionalizing and bureaucratizing Korean Buddhism.
 According to the Temple Ordinance, the government re-examined each temple and select 30 Korean temples to become representatives of Korean Buddhism, and the Buddhist abbots would have important administrative powers.
 After that, the relationship of the remaining 1300 temples will be formalized, but the content spread by the temple need to be approved by the government.
 This regulation has caused the abbots to be obsessed with power and caused a fierce battle for status and causing public grievances.

 In 1912, the government proposed temple regulations to the administrators of each temple.
-Those days associated with modern imperial ideology, such as National Founding Day (Kigensetsu) and the birthday of Emperor (Tenchosetsu) are inseparable from the temple rituals, Korean Buddhism became Japanization.
+Those days associated with modern imperial ideology, such as National Foundation Day (Kigensetsu) and the birthday of Emperor (Tenchosetsu) are inseparable from the temple rituals, Korean Buddhism became Japanization.
 The Japanese colonists promoted the Japanization of Korean Buddhism to eradicate the inherent religious habits and beliefs of Korea to establish a national and cultural identity with Korea to solve the ruling crisis.

 In August 1919, the third governor, Saito Makoto, tried to change the overall structure of the government and put in pro-Japanese elements.
 Also, recognized that Koreans have human rights.
 This is called the assimilation policy and it also trains pro-Japanese people among religious people.

 In 1926, Korean Buddhist believers under Japanese rule were allowed to legally marry, leading temples to bear additional costs of childcare and reducing adherence to monasticism.
 Some monks claimed these changes violate the rules of Buddhism.
 Therefore, although the number of Buddhist believers doubled during the Japanese rule, disputes within the temple arose.